What is Local Keyword Research?

 Local keyword research is a multi-step process, each stage playing a vital role in crafting a robust and effective SEO strategy.
 Below are five key steps to help you succeed:

-Your core terms define the essence of your business—they represent the main products or services you offer.
+Your core terms define the essence of your business and represent the main products or services you offer.

 - A local hair salon’s core terms might include “hairdresser,” “haircut,” and “hairstylist.”